jupyterhub/jupyterhub/docs/source/reference/server-api.md

 Key properties of a server:

 name
-: the server's name.
+: string.
+This is the server's name.
 Always the same as the key in `servers`

 ready
 : boolean.
 If true, the server can be expected to respond to requests at `url`.